Heidelberg Manifesto: First draft

 With great concern we observe the infiltration of the German people [i.e. Volk] by the influx of many millions of foreigners and their families, the over-foreignisation [i.e. Überfremdung] of our language, our culture and our national character [i.e. Volkstum]. [...]
 The integration of large masses of non-German foreigners is therefore not compatible with the preservation of our people at the same time, and leads to the well-known ethnic catastrophes of multi-cultural societies.
 Each people, the German one as well, has a natural right to the preservation of its identity and character in its residential territory.
 Respect for other peoples mandates their preservation, but not their amalgamation ('Germanisation').

 By the end of 1981, the manifesto's original version was published in three far-right magazines at once: the Deutsche Wochenzeitung [German Weekly Newspaper], Nation & Europa, and Deutschland in Geschichte und Gegenwart [Germany in Past and Present].
 Furthermore, this version was distributed at the same time as a flyer in several university towns.
-Thereby, students in Bonn and Munich became aware of this and informed the mainstream media.
+Thereby, students at the University of Bonn and LMU Munich became aware of this and informed the mainstream media.

 In January 1982, there were some first public reactions because of the extensive coverage.
 For instance, for the Bavarian Liberal Democrats, the manifesto was a "vicious pamphlet and nothing more than a rehash of racist Nazi ideology."

 Also in January 1982, an Schutzbund für das deutsche Volk [Association for the Protection of the German People] (SDV) invited people on behalf of Schmidt-Kaler to a founding and discussion seminar titled (in translation) 'Scientific and Ethical Foundations of the Heidelberg Manifesto of 17 June 1981' which took place on 23 January 1982 in Heidelberg.
 Already the manifesto itself had called upon "all organisations, associations and civic initiatives who devote themselves to the preservation of our people, our language, culture and lifestyle to found an umbrella organisation."
 Schmidt-Kaler proclaimed during the event that he was responsible for the public relations of the SDV.